 Here’s to your success!
 You want your first semester at Wright State to be amazing.
 So do we.
-To help get you RaiderReady for Fall Semester, you need to know about starting your math, English, and language courses at Wright State.
+To help get you ready for your first semester, you need to know about starting your math, English, and language courses at Wright State.
 Here’s the deal: Placement testing at Wright State aims to position you at the highest level college course for your skills.

 Starting Math Courses at Wright State

 First semester enrollment in mathematics is determined by ACT or SAT scores.
 Explore what your first math course at Wright State will be.
 Students who wish to attempt to improve their placement or do not have a valid ACT/SAT score can take the ALEKS Placement Assessment to determine their placement level.
 Students without any test scores will be placed in DEV 0970 Basic Algebra.